wordpress-clients/hybrid/CONFIGURATION.md

 ### title [String]

 Your website title.
 The title will appear on the top of the left navigation menu

+### logo [String] (null to disable, replace original file to customize)

+Your website logo.
+The logo will appear on the left of the title

 ### ionicConfig [Object]